Great Lakes Salmon Fishing: River Fishing Tactics Of Guides

 This is the easiest way to predict the salmon runs.

-What happens is the salmon will stage offshore, which means they will start moving in closer to shore looking for their preferred river and this usually happens in August.
+What happens is the salmon will stage offshore, which means they will start moving in closer to shore looking for their preferred river, and this usually happens in August.

-If that current is cold enough it will trigger more fish.
-If the water is too warm the salmon may not want to swim through it.
-That is why bigger rains later in September when the nights a colder will bring up a lot more fish and smart anglers and guides will make sure they are on the river that day or the next day.
-Combined with the urge to spawn higher water will bring in even more fish even if the water temps are not ideal.
+If that current is cold enough, it will trigger more fish.
+If the water is too warm, the salmon may not want to swim through it.
+That is why bigger rains later in September, when the nights are colder, will bring up a lot more fish.
+Smart anglers and guides will make sure they are on the river that day or the next day.
+(1)

 I also watch the flow charts for the rivers to see how much the water actually went up.
-If the water goes up a lot that could mean a big run, but it can also mean the river might go muddy and that will make it tough fishing.
+If the water goes up a lot, that could mean a big run, but it can also mean the river might go muddy and that will make it tough fishing.

 Temperatures Trigger Runs Of Salmon